-Early Life: Whoopi was born Caryn Elaine Johnson in New York, NY on November 13, 1955.
+Whoopi was born Caryn Elaine Johnson in New York, NY on November 13, 1955.
 She attended St Columba's, a local Catholic school in the Chelsea-Elliot area.
 Whoopi dropped out of high school and lived in East Germany and worked in theater productions for a time.
-Afterwards, she moved to Berkeley and worked various odd jobs such as waiting tables and bricklaying.
+After that, she moved to Berkeley and worked various odd jobs such as waiting tables and bricklaying.
 She joined the Blake Street Hawkeyes theater group and taught comedy and acting classes while performing in various theater productions.

 Altogether she has won more than 50 awards and been nominated for 80 more.
 Goldberg also received a star on the Hollywood Walk of Fame in 2001 at 6841 Hollywood Blvd.
 She was rumored to be the highest-paid actress in film in the 1990s.

 Goldberg has been a long-time supporter of LGBTQ rights.
 In 1999, she received the Gay and Lesbian Alliance Against Defamation Vanguard Award for her work in supporting the gay and lesbian community.
 She participated in 1987's March On Washington, marching in support of LGBTQ rights and AIDS awareness.
 She launched Give a Damn with Cyndi Lauper and other celebrities in April 2010, which is a campaign to bring awareness to the discrimination of the LGBT community.
 Goldberg is also on the national council advisory board of the National Museum of American Illustration.
 Her humanitarian efforts also include working for Comic Relief.

 In 1978, Goldberg witnessed a plane crash in San Diego.
 From this, she developed PTSD and a lifelong fear of flying.